Home UpStaff

 Equipment in my office in Waegon, South Korea

-My office in waegon. ( pronounced way-gone)
+These are "actual rice patties."
+My office in Waegon. ( pronounced way-gone)

-Richard A. Smalley's desk in Waegon, South Korea
+Richard Smalley’s desk in Waegon, South Korea

 Taegu, South Korea

-My desk in a place called "waegon"
+Me in some night club My desk in a place called "Waegon"

-(I still have that calculator, best ever made...TI-68)
+I still have that calculator, best ever made...TI-68

 Gate pass and permit to leave base near the demilitarized zone (DMZ).